gentlefitness-www/gentlefitness-www/classes.md

 -------------------------------------------------------------------------------

-## Classes at Old Park School, Kingswood (opposite The Civic Centre)
+## Classes at Kes Club, Kingswood (Old Legion Building, next to Lloyds Bank)

 |Tuesday|11:00|Super Seniors £4|Follow signs for birthday parties|

 All levels are welcome, work at your own level.
 Feel free to bring any walking aids you may need.

-Parking is available in the school car park on Hollow Road and disabled parking is accessible from the main road.
+Meeting at 11am plan to start the class at five past.